techidaily/site-facebook/source/_posts/exploring-online-groups-the-dichotomy-of-personal-and-professional.md

  LinkedIn is geared towards professionals, which means that the user base on LinkedIn Groups varies between different professional industries and is typically active during the traditional working hours of weekdays.

  Since time zones exist, you'll have to experiment with different groups and different times of the day to see when the user base is most active.
-It's worth mentioning that the[LinkedIn About Us page](https://news.linkedin.com/about-us#Statistics) has a tab filled with statistics about the platform and its users which can help you.
+It's worth mentioning that the [LinkedIn About Us page](https://news.linkedin.com/about-us#Statistics) has a tab filled with statistics about the platform and its users which can help you.

  On the other hand, Facebook's target audience is essentially anyone.
 The Groups platform is filled with hundreds of thousands of groups based around any interest, hobby, or subject you can think of.
-According to a[Statista report](https://www.statista.com/statistics/264810/number-of-monthly-active-facebook-users-worldwide/) , there are almost three billion monthly active users on Facebook.
+According to a [Statista report](https://www.statista.com/statistics/264810/number-of-monthly-active-facebook-users-worldwide/) , there are almost three billion monthly active users on Facebook.

  Based on this, it is clear that groups on Facebook are going to be much more active than on LinkedIn due to the sheer difference in the number of active users across the two platforms.